 - Boat cruise

-- Brief stop at the Hoover Dam
+- Brief stop for photo opportunities of Hoover Dam

 What To Bring: